-Three rounds of funding have been obtained from the Local Growth Fund, totalling £142.6m.
+Since 2014, OxLEP (now Enterprise Oxfordshire) has secured over £107.5m of investment to transform Oxfordshire businesses and communities through the government's Local Growth Fund.
 This has had a particular emphasis on infrastructure provision to support economic development, for example, by reducing congestion and providing linkages to strategic high-tech investment locations.
 Schemes supported within Oxford include bus priority measures, flood alleviation and site preparation works for strategic development sites.